MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > ![](media/configure-data-merge-add-new-attribute.png "Add new attribute")

 **First** we will consider to edit the **Attribute Source** part.
 This part specifies all the attributes that possibly include values for our attribute. we can see that the system identified two attributes with the name **Email** within the **Sales** and **SurveyContact** entities and those are checked in (blue part below).
-Moreover, the system couldn't find an attribute within the **WifiContact** entity that correponds with our **IdentityServiceEmail** attribute (nothing is checked within the WifiContact entity).
+Moreover, the system couldn't find an attribute within the **WifiContact** entity that corresponds to our **IdentityServiceEmail** attribute (nothing is checked within the WifiContact entity).
 At this point we can manually change those automatic selections - either deselect the **Email** attribute or select new attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-image14.png "Image 14")

-**Second**, we will consider to edit the **Merge Policy** part.
+**Second**, we will consider editing the **Merge Policy** part.
 This part specifies only the sources that were selected within **Attribute Source**.
 Here we will prioritize those sources: If we think for example that *Sales* includes the most accurate data about *Names*, than in the panel shown above, we will first change the policy from **default** to **ordered** (shown in blue below) and then click the arrow sign next to *SurveyContact*.
 As a result *Sales* will move to first priority while *SurveyContact* will move to second priority when pulling values for our merged attribute.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-image11.png "Image 11")